Parts of Speech

 Determiners

-Determiners are words that come before nouns and like adjectives modify nouns.
-However, they are different than adjectives in that they are essential for a sentence.
+Determiners are words that come before nouns and, like adjectives, modify them.
+However, they are different from adjectives in that they are essential for the completeness of the sentence.
 We have different types of determiners, such as possessive, interrogative, demonstrative, articles, etc. Here are some examples:

 • a